ktblk/jukebox/README.md

 - JavaScript call would include a POST to the database for each model.

 - Could also be completed with HTTParty (gem bundled in this app).

+Filling the html can be done still with a looping JS function, calling from the database for each variable it needs to interpolate.
+However, it could also be done via erb and Rails/Ruby.
 <!-- BONUS 1 -->